 United Talent Agency

-UTA represents artists who work across the content-making process, from theater, film, TV, and live entertainment performers, to film financing, branding, and production talent.
+United Talent Agency represents artists who work across the content-making process, from theater, film, TV, and live entertainment performers, to film financing, branding, and production talent.
 Clients include “Room” star Jacob Tremblay.
 The global organization has offices in New York, Los Angeles, London, Nashville, Miami, Toronto, and Malmö, Sweden.

 Abrams Artists Agency